peranakanfrancis/mary/content/en/post/caritas-donation-2021-07-18/index.md

 ---
-title: 'Thanks for your Helping Hand'
+title: 'Urgently needed for the poor families.'
 subtitle: 'We are so grateful for such an outpouring of support we received in money and in kind to distribute to those in need during this pandemic :gift_heart:.'
 summary: 'We are so grateful for such an outpouring of support we received in money and in kind to distribute to those in need during this pandemic :gift_heart:.'
 authors: